 Teen individual therapy is one facet of psychotherapy where a single adolescent is helped by a trained professional one-on-one to work through personal issues they have been facing.
 This therapy can help control or improve triggers or symptoms that influence a teenager’s mental well-being.

 We offer mental health programs for teenagers here at Ironwood Maine.
-As part of our full range of care, we offer two distinct modules: Frye Campus and Farmhouse.

-Each program offers different progressive levels that tackle various aspects of your teenager’s therapy and recovery.
+Our program offers different progressive levels that tackle various aspects of your teenager’s therapy and recovery.
 The structure and flow of the activities work to address the challenges faced by your adolescent and their mental health issues.

 At each step of their journey, your child will be accompanied by a personal psychotherapist who will provide one-on-one care and offer assessments and evaluations as your teen progresses.